Campus Life

 The University Bookstore is a convenient, on-campus stop for school and course supplies, CSULB apparel, computers, other tech devices, and, of course, books.

 The University Art Store has a friendly and knowledgeable staff that can help students find the art supplies they need.
-The Art Store also features a mini gallery of student art which is available for purchase.
+The Art Store also features a mini gallery of student art which is available for purchase, as well as some grab-and-go food items.

 Banking, Delivery, and Passport Services

-The Student ID Card doubles as a Beach Club Debit Card.
-Students can put money on their Beach Club card to use at campus eateries, computer labs, and retail stores.
-Students can add value to their Beach Club Debit Card at value transfer stations located throughout campus.
-The Beach Club Debit Card is also accepted by select retailers off-campus.
+The Student ID Card doubles as Beach Bucks, and students can put money on their Beach ID Card to use at campus eateries, computer labs, and retail stores.
+Students can add value to their Beach ID Card by visiting the University Bookstore, depositing on a secure online portal, or through the Blackboard Transact Mobile eAccounts from your mobile app store.

 The U.S. Passport Application Acceptance Office at CSULB is designated by the U.S. Department of State to accept passport applications.
 Passport processing is completed by the U.S. Department of State.
 Services include acceptance of Application for U.S. Passport (form DS-11) and passport photographs.
 The Office is located next to the Career Development Center in Brotman Hall.